foiovituh/jenamer/README.md

-## :file_folder: Jenamer
+# Jenamer :file_folder:
 Mass file renamer developed in Java 17.

----

-### :pushpin: Objective
-Solve the following situation: you have a directory with MANY disorganized files, how much time/effort would it take to rename them one by one?
+If you have a directory with MANY disorganized files, how much time/effort would it take to rename them one by one?
 Jenamer renames all files based on a template name + separator + index.

----

-### :link: Requirements
+## Requirements :link:
 - Maven
 - Java 8+
 - Windows/Linux
 - Terminal (console)

----

-### :cd: Setup
+## Setup :cd:
 1- Open pom.xml and configure your Java version on these lines:
 ```
 <java.version>17</java.version>